NateEag/pdf-scripts/README.md

 there are hundreds of pages.

-By running them through `bin/clear-pdf-background`, which detects the background color on each PDF page and replaces it with transparency, I reduced the amount of ink consumed to print out copies significantly.
+By running them through `bin/clear-pdf-background`, which detects the background color on each PDF page and replaces it with transparency, I significantly reduced the amount of ink required to print out the instructions.

 I find that printing the resulting PDF with two pages to a US Letter page results in sufficiently-readable instructions, while cutting the printed page